Akshat1124/Akshat1124/README.md

 ## About me

-- Full-stack developer fluent in C++, JavaScript (ES6+), building robust web applications using React, Node.js, Express, and MongoDB.
+- Full-Stack developer fluent in C++, JavaScript (ES6+), building robust web applications using React, Node.js, Express, and MongoDB.
 - I mentor students in Git & GitHub, and thrive in Agile environments, always aiming for innovative, user-centric solutions.

 ## Code Stats